How to Help Someone with Mental Illness Accept Treatment

-Dealing with a loved one’s bipolar disorder isn't easy.
-This guide will help you navigate the challenges and support your friend or family member.
+Supporting someone who's bipolar isn't easy.
+This guide will help you navigate the challenges and learn how to best help someone with bipolar disorder.

 Dealing with the ups and downs of bipolar disorder can be difficult—and not just for the person with the illness.
 The moods and behaviors of a person with bipolar disorder affect everyone around—especially family members and close friends.
 It can put a strain on your relationship and disrupt all aspects of family life.